CopernicaMarketingSoftware/Documentation/Publisher/en/mx.md

 Some DNS providers, especially certain Microsoft services, do not permit users to create their own MX records.
 If you use such a service it is impossible to follow the recommendations given on the dashboard.
-However, with a simple workaround you can still create a DNS configuration in which the bounces will eventually end up on our servers.
+However, with a simple workaround you can still create a DNS configuration in which the bounces end up on our servers.

-If the Copernica dashboard recommends to create a MX record, you can create a CNAME record instead, according to the following scheme:
+If the Copernica dashboard recommends to create a MX record, while you are unable to create such records, you can create a CNAME record instead, according to the following scheme:

 <table>
     <tr>